openvcloud/docs/docs/Sysadmin/Connect/teleport.md

 Our teleport is running on all our controllers and is installed during the instalation of the controller.
 It runs as a systemd service and authenticates via github.
 See [system-config](../../Installation/System-config.md) for details about authentication.

-Teleports runs under the root domain of the environment on port 3080.
+Teleports run under the root domain of the environment on port 3080.
 For example:

 `https://myg8.mydomain.com:3080/`